top of page

 What did I like about this volunteership?

-Apart from working with children again and smiling a lot, I was also excited to discover another part of Hungary and not just slalom between the capital and my parents' town.
-It wasn't my plan to stay in the country for so long but now that it happened I took advantage of it.
-I quite enjoy being in places where I haven't been to before.
-Due to the coronavirus situation, I continue to choose to stay away from busy cities and look for opportunities in the less crowded, nature-close countryside.
+In addition to working with children again and smiling a lot, I was excited to explore another part of Hungary, beyond just shuttling between the capital and my parents’ town.
+Staying in the country for this long wasn’t part of my original plan, but now that it’s happened, I’ve decided to make the most of it.
+I genuinely enjoy spending time in places I’ve never been before.
+Given the ongoing coronavirus situation, I continue to opt for quieter, less crowded areas and seek opportunities in the peaceful, nature-close countryside.

 Have you heard of Grounding or Earthing?